a5kin/artipixoids/CONCEPT.md

 C = &lang;c<sub>i</sub> | i = 0 ..
 M - 1&rang;, &emsp; M &isin; [1 .. &infin;), &emsp;&emsp; (1)

-where elements are nested sequences with uniform structure called *state*.
-See the exact definition of state in the sections below.
+where elements are nested sequences with uniform structure called *cell state*.
+See the exact definition of cell state in the sections below.
 We may refer to C as to a *board state* later.

 The cartesian coordinates of the cell with index i could be obtained as